bogongroverchalet/website/_articles/2017-8-8-winter-gear.md

   machine and powder is provided.

 ## Skis and bindings

+_If hiring ski gear, organise it as soon as possible because ski hire shops may run out of appropriate gear._

 Most people who visit the Bogong Rover Chalet use cross-country/telemark ski gear.
 For example 75mm bindings, sometimes called Nordic Norm (_not_ New Nordic